Alresford, Essex

-Population

-According to national census figures for April 2001, there were 2,125 inhabitants in 842 households, with an almost even gender balance.
-The percentage of the population above the age of 45 is higher than the national average.
-The population of the parish reduced to 2,009 at the 2011 Census.

 Geography

 The village, 9 km southeast of Colchester, lies above Alresford Creek, a tributary to the River Colne.

 The village's railway station usually sees one service per hour to Walton-on-the-Naze and Colchester.
-There are also some peak-time services to Clacton-on-Sea and London, operated by Abellio Greater Anglia.
+There are also some peak-time services to Clacton-on-Sea and London, operated by Greater Anglia.

 The village is on the 62 and 98 bus routes.
 Services are provided by First Essex.